Notre Dame teacher says making the ‘little ones’ feel loved and supported a big part of her job.

 But she says the new lower-division facility also was a big deal.
 “The move from the old building to this new beautiful building was one of the most significant changes to our school since I started working here.”

-So the “new beautiful building,” which is just about to grow by six classrooms, is now home for the lower division and—if Bicknell has anything to do with it—it’s also going to feel just like home for the next class of young Notre Damers.
+So the “new beautiful building,” which grew by six classrooms two years ago, is now home for the lower division and—if Bicknell has anything to do with it—it’s also going to feel just like home for the next class of young Notre Damers.

 Follow Notre Dame on Twitter at @NDPMA.